-If you’re going to use gloves for trimming herb, be sure to use powder free gloves to ensure that nothing passes on to the buds.
-These black nitrile gloves are thicker and hold up better than cheaper options.
-The best choice of gloves for trimming sticky buds.
+If you do use gloves for trimming herb, opt for powder-free gloves to make sure nothing passes onto the buds.
+These nitrile gloves are thicker and hold up better than cheaper options.
+The best gloves for trimming sticky buds.

-When you are looking up, working with hanging plants and limbs, there’s going to be stuff falling in your eyes.
-Most people don’t trim buds with safety glasses on, but if you are breaking down large hanging plants into branches or putting branches onto hanging lines they are helpful.
+When you are looking up at hanging buds, you’re bound to get particles in your eyes.
+Most people don’t trim buds with safety glasses on, but if you are breaking down large hanging plants into branches or putting them on hanging lines, eye protection is essential.

 Clear Safety Glasses

-These NoCry wrap-around clear safety glasses are anti-fog, scratch resistant, and protect from 90-100% of UV rays.
-A top bestselling product with thousands of positive reviews and a cheap price.
+These NoCry wrap-around clear safety glasses are scratch-resistant, anti-fog, and protect from 90–100% of UV rays.
+A top bestselling product with thousands of positive reviews and a cheap price tag.

 Seat and Back Cushions

-Trimming herb by hand for long hours makes your neck and back sore.
+Trimming herb by hand for hours on end makes your neck and back sore.
 Give yourself more time to trim in comfort with memory foam cushions for your back and butt.